 Click here to listen to our sermon series through the Gospel of Mark.

 Bible Reading Plan

-In Fall 2018, while we preach through the Gospel of Mark, we will be reading about Christ before, during, and after he came.
+In the Fall of 2018, while we preach through the Gospel of Mark, we will be reading about Christ before, during, and after he came.
 Isaiah prophecies the coming of Christ hundreds of years before His coming.
-Of course, the events of Christ’s ministry happen during the book of Mark.
-In the years that followed after Christ’s time on earth, the apostle Paul wrote the letters that make up most of our New Testament, which explain further who Jesus is and what He came to do for us.
+Of course, the events of Christ's ministry happen during the book of Mark.
+In the years that followed after Christ's time on earth, the apostle Paul wrote the letters that make up most of our New Testament, which explain further who Jesus is and what He came to do for us.
 Click the link below to find our reading plan and read along with us!